FelipeMFO/supernovae-classification/README.md

 - Random Seed 9
 - Random Seed 7

 Finally, two of them were chosen for the final interpolations: the seeds 4 and 9.
 The justification lies in the fact that they did not show any case of interpolation keeping constant values, while the other ones still had them, even if it was less than in the original pipeline.
-This decision was based on the analysis of the figures from Appendix B.
+This decision was based on the analysis of the figures from https://github.com/FelipeMFO/supernovae-classification/blob/master/src_and_notebooks/processing/GP_evaluation.ipynb.

 ## 6.3.
 Kernel Functions